rmkatti/skymapper/README.rst

 pixel centers (theta, phi) as values.

 Visualization allows two types of coverage maps.
-Sky regions, collections of sky pixels discretized by HEALPIX algorithm, viewed multiple are colored corresponding to an increasing viewing redundancy.
-The all sky map is a Mollweide projection (upper picture), and the deep sky map centered around the celestial north pole is a radial projection for small angles about the pole.
+Sky regions, collections of sky pixels discretized by HEALPIX algorithm, viewed multiple times are colored corresponding to an increasing viewing redundancy.
+The all-sky map is a Mollweide projection (upper picture), and the deep-sky map centered around the celestial north pole is a radial projection for small angles about the pole.

-Analysis identifies areas of missed sky coverage at defined wavelength ranges.
-Wavelength dictionaries may be converted easily to 2D numpy arrays with pixel centers as first two columns, viewing wavelengths as remaining columns, and array values being redundancy information of sky pixel redundancy at each wavelength.
+Analysis identifies areas of missed sky coverage at input wavelength ranges.
+Wavelength dictionaries may be converted easily to 2D numpy arrays with pixel centers in first two columns, viewing wavelengths as remaining columns, and array values being redundancy information of a given sky pixel at a particular wavelength.
 Radial histograms allow binning sky pixels by radial distance from north celestrial pole for input observing wavelength.